showrav-ansary/FoxAnimation/README.md

 # FoxAnimation
-A basic webGL project of an animated fox.
+A basic threejs project of an animated fox in OOP style.